 If you have international and emerging market stocks in your portfolio (if well diversified, you should) those get hit even harder.

 Granted, in the FIRE community, early retirement affords you more time to recover.

 Think about how you would feel, though, if you just resigned from your corporate job and entered early retirement when the market fell out from under you.

 I’m guessing it would be challenging to say the least.

 In both of these bear market periods, that’s what happened to many.

 How to Prepare for Bear Markets

 A bear market is loosely defined as a period when stocks fall by at least 20%.

-Permit me to offer two ways to get ready for these bear markets.
+Permit me to offer three ways to get ready for these bear markets.

 First, test your portfolio to see how much it would have fallen during the same period from October 2007 to March 2009.